-The American Lung Association's INDEPTH program is an alternative to suspension or citation program that is offered as an option to students who face suspension for violation of school tobacco or nicotine use policies.
-This program is administered by an adult facilitator in either a one-on-one or group format and can be offered in a school or community-based setting.
-The program consists of four sessions of approximately 50 minutes geared towards youth and focused on tobacco use, nicotine addiction, establishing healthy alternatives and making the change to be free of all nicotine and tobacco products.
+The American Lung Association's INDEPTH program is an alternative to suspension or citation program that is offered as an option to students who face suspension for violation of school to bacco or nicotine use policies.
+An adult facilitator administers this program in either a one-on-one or group format and can be offered in a school or community-based setting.
+The program consists of four sessions of approximately 50 minutes geared towards youth and focused on to bacco use, nicotine addiction, establishing healthy alternatives, and making the change to be free of all nicotine and to bacco products.
 For students who choose the INDEPTH program, attendance is mandatory.

-Freedom From Smoking® Lung.org/freedom-from-smoking
+Freedom From Smoking®

+Lung.org/freedom-from-smoking

-The Freedom From Smoking® program is for tobacco users who are ready to quit.
+The Freedom From Smoking® program is for to bacco users who are ready to quit.
 Because most people already know that smoking is bad for their health, the program focuses almost exclusively on how to quit, not why to quit.
-The program uses techniques based on pharmacological and psychological principles and methods designed to help tobacco users gain control over their behavior and break their addiction.
-Because no single quit-smoking method is effective for all tobacco users, the program includes a comprehensive variety of evidence-based, proven-effective cessation techniques.
+The program uses techniques based on pharmacological and psychological principles and methods designed to help to bacco users gain control over their behavior and break their addiction.
+Because no single quit-smoking method is effective for all to bacco users, the program includes a comprehensive variety of evidence-based, proven-effective cessation techniques.